Pet Emergency: What to Do

 - to Vet from Tampa

 Heat stroke is a threat everywhere, but especially in Florida.
 Surprisingly, the condition is not always most frequent in the summer.
-Rather, it's common in the spring or the fall, when the temperature is likely fluctuating.
-In the middle of July, most owners know better than to leave their pet locked in a parked car, or running outside for long periods of time.
-During spring, fall, or even winter, some owners misjudge how hot it actually can get in the yard or car, especially when the temperature is less than 80 degrees.
+Rather, it's common in the spring or the fall, when the weather is changing.
+In the middle of July, most owners know better than to leave their pet in a parked car or running outside for long periods.
+During spring, fall, or even winter, some owners misjudge how hot it actually can get in the yard or the car, especially when the temperature is less than 80 degrees.